jaymagrob/sei-project-4/README.md

   )))}
 ```

 As shown in the schema, the hardest task in the backend was the tasks model.
-Four model had a relationship with the task model and due to this planning was nessessary.
-Without using quickdatabasediagrams.com to visualise the relationships I would of had to redo this model as I hadn't realised users would be a many to many relationship.
+Four model had a relationship with the task model and due to this planning was necessary.
+Without using quickdatabasediagrams.com to visualise the relationships I would have had to redo this model as I hadn't realised users would be a many-to-many relationship.

 ```python
   class Task(models.Model):